nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### 2.13 Viewing Command History: *Arrow Keys*

 Allows users to quickly access previously entered commands using the up and down arrow keys.

 **[Command Format](#command-format):** *No specific command required.*

 * Press the **up arrow key** to cycle back through previously entered commands.
 * Press the **down arrow key** to move forward through the [command history](#command-history).
 * This feature is useful for repeating recent commands without needing to retype them.

+**Tips**
+- Command history persists even after the program is closed.
+It is saved in `commandhistory.json`.
+- By default, the last 2000 executed commands are saved.

 [Back to Table of Contents](#table-of-contents)